oddbird/oddleventy/content/blog/2025/logical-shorthand.md

 - Every year at TPAC,
   the Internationalization Working Group asks us to make progress and provide updates.
-- Every year, we disappoint them.
+- Every year we disappoint them.

 The current situation
 is that we have several viable paths forward,